Are you driving revenue through referrals? If not, you should be.

 Entrepreneur magazine reports that according to a study conducted by The New York Times, 65% of new business comes from referrals.

 People love your products and services, and customers love working with you, but are they telling their friends, family, and colleagues about the value you provide?
+Digital marketing and direct mail lack the personal touch a referral provides.
 Learn why it’s important to drive revenue through referrals by engaging non-sales channels.

 If you aren’t sure, it might be time to consider a referral program.
 Referral programs engage non-sales channels to leverage your connections and relationships to help you drive new sales and revenue.

 Word-of-mouth marketing is one of the biggest drivers of revenue growth.
-From up-selling new products to introducing new lines of products or services to even recruiting top talent, happy customers and employees make the best advocates.
+From up-selling new products to introducing new lines of products or services to even recruiting top talent, happy customers and employee loyalty drive brand advocacy.

 Word of mouth is the primary factor behind 20-50% of all purchasing decisions, according to the experts at McKinsey & Company.